India's 4 labor laws: How to stay compliant

 4. The Social Security Code (SS Code)

-The SS Code has expanded the social security system.
-It replaces the Employees’ Compensation Act of 1923, the Employees’ Provident Funds and Miscellaneous Provisions Act of 1952, the Payment of Gratuity Act of 1972 and the Maternity Benefit Act of 1961.
 The SS Code introduces several important new terms that are in line with the rapid development of the Indian market.
 For example, “Aggregator” is defined as a digital intermediary or a marketplace through which a buyer or user of a service comes into contact with the seller or service provider.

 Recognition of ‘new professions’ and better regulation of social security checks

-- The SS Code now limits how far back the authorities can look to check whether a company is complying with all the rules relating to the ‘Employees’ Provident Fund’, India’s version of social security.
+- The SS Code limits how far back the authorities can look to check whether a company is complying with all the rules relating to the ‘Employees’ Provident Fund’, India’s version of social security.
 The code limits an investigation into compliance with these rules to a maximum of five years before the authorities start their audit.
 It also sets the duration of the investigation to a maximum of two years.

-Despite the fact that these new labour laws mainly modernize the current rules and do not drastically change them, many companies still have to adjust their Indian HR policy.
+Despite the fact that these new labor laws mainly modernize the current rules and do not drastically change them, many companies still have to adjust their Indian HR policy.
 And that is on top of all the changes that have already been implemented during the drastic corona years.

 Make the implementation of these new rules simple and painless with our free HR Health Check.
 Our HR experts will examine your organization for you and, in addition to compliance, also look at matters such as: